-“Nine months after our breakup, I still think about my ex-boyfriend every day,” says B. on How to Protect Yourself From Being Used in a Relationship.
+“Nine months after our breakup, I still think about my ex-boyfriend every day,” said Brenda in response to When You Miss Him Like Crazy.
 “But I feel good.
 I feel like myself again.Everyone’s process is different.
 Give yourself time.
 Take time to be sad.
 Be kind to yourself and allow yourself to mourn the end of the relationship.
 Distract yourself.
 Refocus your thoughts to acceptance.
 Remember all the reasons the relationship ended and how unhappy you were.”

 Our theme on She Blossoms this week is acceptance.
 Yesterday I wrote about accepting the truth about your relationship…and today we’ll look at the pain of letting go.